k-kc/abolition/docs/syllabus-final.md

   - Chapter 3: The Prison Fix
   - Chapter 4: Crime, Croplands, and Capitalism

-**Topics:** Primitive accumulation and surplus populations; discipline in the factory; how capitalism produces disposable people; the connection between industrial and carceral discipline

 **ASSIGNMENT DUE: Annotated Bibliography (8-12 sources) — Friday, March 27 at 11:59 PM via email**

 ---